Minocqua Forest Riders

 Join our club and come explore our trails!

 Minocqua Area Trail Report

-Courtesy of The Weather Channel
+Courtesy of the Weather Channel

-There is a nighttime 55 mph speed limit in effect this year on all public lakes and trails.
+There is a night time 55 mph speed limit in effect this year on all public lakes and trails.

 All snowmobilers are reminded that Wisconsin law now requires that everyone born after January 1, 1985 needs to have passed a safety certification course in order to ride on public trails and lakes unaccompanied.
 This applies to residents and non-residents and there are no exceptions.
 Persons under 16 years of age are required to attend a safety class in person.
 Those 16 or older may attend a class or obtain safety certification via CD-ROM through the Wisconsin DNR.
 Information on the CD-ROM can be obtained at www.dnr.wi.gov or 1-608-266-2141.

 - A Wisconsin Trail Pass will be required by all snowmobilers.
 The pass will be purchased separately from a snowmobile registration.